GoogleContainerTools/kaniko/docs/designdoc.md

 Kaniko aims to build container images, with enough Dockerfile support to be useful, without a dependency on a Docker daemon.
 There is nothing preventing us from adding full support other than the up-front engineering burden, but we'll know we're done when our customers are happy to use this in place of Docker.

-This will enable building container images in environments that cannot run a Docker daemon, such as a Kubernetes cluster (where kernel privileges are unappealing) or gvisor (where syscall support prevents running a full Docker daemon).
+This will enable building container images in environments that cannot run a Docker daemon, such as a Kubernetes cluster (where kernel privileges are unappealing).

 ## Background {#background}